makeabilitylab/physcomp/arduino/piano.md

 Alright, let's build some stuff!

-We're going to start by constructing a simple piezo buzzer siren before making our piano.
+We'll start by constructing a simple piezo buzzer siren before making our piano.
 It's always a good idea to modularize and build things in small steps—especially when using new components.
-So, our simple siren will give us familiarity with hooking up and using a piezo buzzer before we add in the additional circuit and code complexity of buttons.
+So, our simple siren will give us familiarity with hooking up and using a piezo buzzer before we add in the additional circuit and code complexity of buttons required by the piano.

 ### Making the siren circuit